Buying a home is more expensive than ever.

-Being able to avoid PMI with a conventional loan can add up to significant savings over a government-secured mortgage.
+If your down payment is 20% or more, you won’t be required to pay PMI, and being able to avoid PMI with a conventional loan can add up to significant savings over a government-secured mortgage.
 And even if you can’t put 20% down upfront, you can usually get rid of PMI once you’ve built up at least 20% in equity.
 That’s not the case with most government-backed home loans.
 An FHA loan has an upfront mortgage insurance fee and you’ll pay a monthly mortgage insurance premium no matter how much you put down, says Thomas Bayles, senior vice president at Los Angeles-based mortgage broker Mortgage Capital Partners.

 Drawbacks of a Conventional Mortgage

 Conventional loans may be more popular, but that doesn’t mean they’re for everybody.

 There is a catch to the benefits of a conventional mortgage: you need a rock-solid financial profile.
 If you have a pristine credit score of 760+ and enough saved up for a 20% down payment, then you can qualify for the best mortgage rates and avoid paying for PMI.

 But as your credit score and down payment decrease, your interest rate will go up.
 Your PMI premium can also increase with a lower credit score or smaller down payment.